WordPress Two Factor Authentication (CMAUTH) - Use Case - How to Create 2FA Login to Your Site With Google Authenticator

 Sleep time when the entered code is incorrect [seconds] - Set a delay time to send to the browser if a user enters an invalid code from Google Authenticator or e-mail.
 This can slow down malicious bots which try to login using the brute-force method.

-Logout after activity/inactivity time [minutes] - Users will be logged out after this period of activity/inactivity (in minutes).
+Specifying sleep time when the entered code is incorrect Logout after activity/inactivity time [minutes] - Users will be logged out after this period of activity/inactivity (in minutes).
 Set to 0 to disable.

-Logout mode - Here you can choose in which cases to logout the users: after some period of inactivity, or in both cases - activity and inactivity.
+Specifying logout time Logout mode - Here you can choose in which cases to logout the users: after some period of inactivity, or in both cases - activity and inactivity.
 Works if previous option is enabled.

 Google Authenticator